lumeland/lume/docs/getting-started/3_config-file.md

 site.copy("favicon.ico");
 ```

 The path is relative to the root's of the src directory and the files and folders are copies as is, maintaining the same folder structure.
-If you want to change the output directory, use the second argument.
-For example:
+If you want to change the output directory, use the second argument:

 ```js
 // Copy the "img" folder to _site/images